Code-Institute-Submissions/Stream-1-Project-4/README.md

 ### How does it function?

-The project uses JQuery for form validation and custom functions.
+The project uses JQuery for form validation on the package planner and testimonials forms which won't be accepted if empty or the wrong patern.
+There are also some custom functions for displaying only one form in the package planner

 ## Technology Used

-### Technology in project

 - [Bootstrap](http://getbootstrap.com/)
-    **Bootstrap** gives my project a simple, responsive layout
+    - **Bootstrap** gives my project a simple, responsive layout
 - [npm](https://www.npmjs.com/)
-    **npm** to help manage some of the dependencies
+    - **npm** to help manage some of the dependencies
 - [Bower](https://bower.io/)
-    **Bower** is used to manage the installation of libraries and frameworks
+    - **Bower** is used to manage the installation of libraries and frameworks

 ## Testing